MF International Summer School

 Peter la Cour, PhD, is a clinical health psychologist and adjunct professor at MF Specialized University.
 His main research interests are existential health, pain psychology, and psychology of religion.
 Latest book: Introducing existential health - the four-dimensional model.
 (Routledge, 2025)

-Ole Magnus Vik, psychologist, philosopher, and author
+Ole Magnus Vik, psychologist, philosopher, and chair of The Norwegian Association for Existential Therapy

 Ole Magnus Vik is a clinical psychologist and philosopher.
-He is the chair of The Norwegian Association for Existential Therapy and chair of the ethics committee in the Norwegian psychologist association.
+He is also the chair of the ethics committee in the Norwegian psychologist association.
 Ole Magnus has published several essays, articles and books on clinical existential issues, professional ethics, and the philosophy of psychotherapy.
 He has a private practice in Oslo.
-Latest book: Å leve med strev (Kagge forlag, 2025)
+Latest book: Å leve med strev, ("A life with strife"), Kagge forlag, 2025.